aaronc/fschema/README.md

 # fschema

-Elegant functional data validation and transformation for Clojure and Clojurescript.
+Elegant functional data validation and mutation for Clojure and Clojurescript.

 fschema has the following design goals: